YahiyaHussain/MobilenetImageClassifier/README.md

 </h1>

 <h3>
   This app uses the TensorFlow.js MobileNet implementation to do prediction on images.
-You can copy past images (control+c, control+v) or you can drag them in from a CORS permission enabled site.
+You can copy paste images (control+c, control+v) or you can drag them in from a CORS permission enabled site.
 Stylized with Material UI card component.
 This app uses WebWorkers to segment out the MobileNet logic and maintain maximum UI responsiveness.
  </h3

 ## 🚀 Quick start